pockerman/qubit-notes/software_engineering/2025-04-22-data-replication.md

 - Operational Transformation (OT)
 - Conflict-free Replicated Data Types (CRDTs)

 We will discuss these strategies further in the series.
-The next part will discuss consistency models
+The next part will discuss <a href="2025-04-28-consistency-models.md">consistency models</a>

 ## Summary